noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

 ### anatomy of an HTML document

-- doctype: always include for things to work right
+- doctype: should always be included to guard against gotchas
-- ht

   ```html
   <!DOCTYPE html>